churchers/vm-bhyve/README.md

 This directory will be referred to as $vm_dir in the rest of this readme.

-Now run the following command to create the directories used to store vm-bhvye configuration.
+Now run the following command to create the directories used to store vm-bhvye configuration and load any necessary kernel modules.
 This needs to be run once after each host reboot, which is normally handled by the rc.d script

     # vm init

 ## Virtual machine templates

-When creating a virtual machine, you use a template which defines how much memory to give the guest, how many cpu cores and networking/disk configuration.
+When creating a virtual machine, you use a template which defines how much memory to give the guest, how many cpu cores, and networking/disk configuration.
 The templates are all stored inside $vm_dir/.templates.
 To install the sample templates, run the following command:

     # cp /usr/local/share/examples/vm-bhyve/* /my/vm/path/.templates/

 If you look inside the template files with a text editor, you will see they are very simple.
 You can create as many templates as you like.
 For example for could have web-server.conf, containing the setting for your web servers, or freebsd-large.conf for large FreeBSD guests, and so on.
+This is the contents of the default template:

+    guest="freebsd"
+    cpu=1
+    memory=256M
+    disk0_type="virtio-blk"
+    disk0_name="disk0.img"
+    network0_type="virtio-net"
+    network0_switch="public"

 You will notice that each template is set to create one network interface.
-You can easily add more network interfaces by duplicating the two network configuration options.
+You can easily add more network interfaces by duplicating the two network configuration options and incrementing the number.
 In general you will not want to change the type from 'virtio-net', but you will notice the first interface is set to connect to a switch called 'public'.
 See the next section for details on how to configure virtual switches.

 ## Virtual Switches